SharePoint/sp-dev-docs/docs/general-development/machine-translation-services-in-sharepoint.md

 ## Machine Translation Service REST service
 <a name="TranslationSvc_REST"> </a>

-SharePoint 2013 includes a Representational State Transfer (REST) service that enables you to remotely interact with the Machine Translation Service application by using any technology that supports REST web requests.
-For general information about REST in SharePoint 2013, see  [Use OData query operations in SharePoint REST requests](http://msdn.microsoft.com/library/d4b5c277-ed50-420c-8a9b-860342284b72%28Office.15%29.aspx).
+SharePoint includes a Representational State Transfer (REST) service that enables you to remotely interact with the Machine Translation Service application by using any technology that supports REST web requests.
+For general information about REST in SharePoint, see  [Use OData query operations in SharePoint REST requests](http://msdn.microsoft.com/library/d4b5c277-ed50-420c-8a9b-860342284b72%28Office.15%29.aspx).